LIST OF SHARK FUNCTIONS:

 A function has arguments; the values put into the function between the parentheses, separated by commas.
 Shark functions have at most three arguments; a few have none.
 Some arguments may be optional.

 The arguments can be variables or expressions of type string: str var or str exp, or of type numeric: num var or <num exp>.
-(Expressions are discussed in Section 3.5)
+(The details and inner workings of Shark functions can always be found in Shark Elements)

 !(